Maxsim2203/Profile/README.md

-- 🔭 I’m currently working on C#
+- 🔭 I’m currently working on C# and Python

+- 🔭 Based for Asp Mvvm and Wpf